PMalanowski/DiningPhilosophers/README.md

 # DiningPhilosophers
-Implementaion of Dining Philosophers Problem on threads and visualisation with ncurses.
+Implementaion of Dining Philosophers Problem solution on threads using ncurses for visualisation.